EngreitzLab/eQTLEnrichment/README.md

 2. **Methods config table** - an example file is included at: `config/methods_config_example.tsv`.
 The following columns (with a header) are required, where each row represents one predictive method:
    - **method:** predictive method name, to match listed methods in the main config file outlined above
-   - **sampleKey:** path to .tsv file with columns and header `biosample`, `predictionFile`, and `GTExTissue`.
-The `GTExTissue` column should be left EMPTY for biosamples without a match.
-Multiple GTEx tissues can be matched with a single biosample in a comma-separated list.
-The prediction files must be separated by biosample and must have a header with minimally the columns `chr`, `start`, `end`, `TargetGene`, and a numeric score column (see below)
-   - **geneUniverse:** path to .bed6 file specifying which genes are considered by this method.
-Variants will be filtered to this set of genes for the analysis.
    - **pred_name_long:** a string with the full method name to be used in plots
    - **threshold:** score threshold value to be used to generate boxplots stratified by distance and enrichment heat maps (outputs (1) and (4)).
 We used the threshold values corresponding to 70% recall from our CRISPR benchmarking pipeline for each model.
    - **score_col:** name of the column in prediction files with the prediction score